 - California makes up 7.2% of the nation’s total commercial motor vehicle accidents.
 There were 291 fatalities throughout the state in 2015.

 While a truck accidents can occur at any time, they’re statistically more common during the week.
 In fact, 78% of crashes occurred between Monday and Friday, and 65% of all crashes occurred during the daytime.

-Several other factors may influence your likelihood of being in a car accident.
+Several other factors may influence your likelihood of being in a car accident in California.
 Driver behavior is the leading cause of commercial motor vehicle crashes, so things like speeding, drug and alcohol use, and distracted driving all can play a role.
 Truck drivers spend long hours on the road where they can become bored and easily preoccupied.
 They also face tight deadlines which may encourage speeding and other reckless behavior.
 Statistically, you’re most likely to be in a truck accident during the daytime on a weekday – 73% of all commercial vehicle accidents occur within this time period.

 Common Causes of Trucking Accidents

 The Federal Motor Carrier Safety Administration (FMCSA) conducts regular studies to analyze the cause of crashes and look for ways to improve roadway safety for American drivers.
 Since tractor-trailers (also known as big rigs) are much larger and inherently more dangerous than other passenger vehicles, the FMCSA recently performed a Large Truck Crash Causation Study to help determine the major causal factors of big rig accidents.

 Researchers examined nearly 1,000 crashes involving big rigs to assess what causes trucking accidents, and the data they collected included criteria such as the conditions of the drivers involved, roadway obstacles, and weather conditions.
 While some of the major influencing factors are common to most other types of vehicle collisions, there are some factors unique to big rigs that drivers should recognize.

 Distraction and Driver Error